 Prescription and over-the-counter (OTC) drug benefits

-You can also get other services at our plan pharmacies.
-Don’t wait for an appointment — get these shots at the drugstore:
+You can also get other services at MedImpact pharmacies.
+Don’t wait for an office visit — get these shots and services at the drugstore::

 - Gardasil: human papillomavirus vaccine

 - Pneumovax 23 and Prevnar 13: pneumococcal pneumonia vaccines

 The Dose Optimization program can help you follow your medicine routine.
 You, your prescribing doctor, and a pharmacist work together to replace many doses of lower-strength drugs with one dose of a higher-strength drug.
 Your prescribing doctor has to approve this change to make sure it’s right for your care.